Farm Credit Illinois Patronage Program

 FCI first distributed cash patronage in 2019.
 Thanks to a long-term capital management plan, cooperative members can pencil in an annual payment each June from FCI's previous year's earnings.

 Using the latest Association financial results and market trendlines, a forecasting model projects long-term patronage distribution amounts.
-The Board prioritizes delivering low upfront interest rates and distributing consistent patronage payouts while managing capital conservatively.
+The Board prioritizes maintaining a strong capital position, funding initiatives that support members and the marketplace, and offering low upfront interest rates – while also further lowering members’ effective interest rates through consistent cash patronage distributions.

 Is my patronage payment taxable income?